hroncok/python-minimization/document.md

 tl;dr Python 3.8.1 in Fedora has 111 MiB (approximately 77 3.5" floppy disks), but we only **install 37.5 MiB by default** (26 floppy disks).

 ![77 3.5" floppy disks](https://i.imgur.com/exrgnoQ.jpg)
-*77 3.5" floppy disks, courtesy of Dana Walker*
+*77 3.5" floppy disks, courtesy of Dana Walker.
+Imagine one of them is faulty.*

 (All numbers are real installed disk sizes based on the `python38` package installed on Fedora 31, x86_64.
 The split into subpackages is based on the `python3` package from Fedora 32.
 Slight differences between Fedora 31 and 32 or between various architectures are irrelevant here, we aim for a long term minimization.
 See the [source of the numbers](https://github.com/hroncok/python-minimization/blob/master/python-minimization.ipynb).)